SEVIS FEE REQUIREMENT for F-1 STUDENTS

 When do I pay the SEVIS fee?

-The fee must be paid at least 3 business days BEFORE applying for your visa, or applying for admission at a US port-of-entry for those exempt from the visa requirement.
+The fee must be paid at least 3 business days BEFORE applying for your visa, or applying for admission at a United States port-of-entry for those exempt from the visa requirement.

 Can I pay the SEVIS fee at a university, consulate or port of entry?